AbdullahIqbal26904/payroll-backend/docs/payroll-updates.md

-# Payroll System API Updates - June 2025
+# Payroll System API Updates - July 2025

 ## Database Schema Updates

-Two new migrations have been added to update the database schema:
+Multiple new migrations have been added to update the database schema:

 1. **010_update_employees_table.js**: Adds the following columns to the employees table:
    - `hourly_rate`: DECIMAL(10,2) - Hourly rate for the employee